muhammad-fiaz/Data-Structures-and-Algorithms-Solutions/README.md

 ## Contribution

 Contributions are welcome!
 Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines and make sure to follow the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
-If you identify issues, have improvements to suggest, or want to add your own solutions, feel free to create a pull request.
+If you identify issues, have improvements to suggest, or want to add your solutions, feel free to create a pull request.
 This collaborative effort aims to create a robust resource for the programming community.

 ## Happy Coding!